-Corporate partnerships come in many different forms.
-Whether you want to donate time by volunteering, or raise vital funds for Crisis, here are a few more ways we can build a partnership that works.
+Whether you want to donate time by volunteering at our Crisis at Christmas centres, or raise vital funds for Crisis through community events, here are a few more ways that we can build a partnership that works for you and your colleagues.

 Gift in kind

 Do you have surplus goods, services or space which you could donate to us?
-Your company’s resources could be a really valuable way to support Crisis and help us deliver our vital work over Christmas.
+Your company’s resources could be an invaluable way to support Crisis and help us deliver our vital work over Christmas and throughout the year.

-We have a bespoke list of items we require to put on Crisis at Christmas.
-Please get in contact with us if you would be interested in donating at Christmas, or visit our Christmas Wishlist page for items we are looking for; everything from warehouse space, catering and cleaning equipment, and medical supplies.
+We have a bespoke list of item donations we need to deliver Crisis at Christmas for our guests.
+Please get in contact with us if you would be interested in donating at Christmas.
+Visit our Christmas Wishlist page for items we are looking for, including warehouse space, catering and cleaning equipment, and medical supplies.

 If you would like more information or would like to donate gifts for over Christmas, please email firstname.lastname@example.org or call us on 0207 426 8528.